Understanding The Different Types of Sleep Apnea

 13/10/2021

-Did you know that you could have different stages of sleep apnea?
+Did you know that you could have different types and stages of sleep apnea?
 They can range anywhere from mild to severe cases of sleep apnea.
 It all depends on the way your body stops breathing and how many times you stop breathing within an hour of sleep.
-Let’s take a look at the different types and levels of sleep apnea and how you can differentiate them.
+Let’s take a look at the two primary types of sleep apnea and how you can differentiate between them.

 What Are The Three Types Of Sleep Apnea?